0xPARC/0xparc-intro-book/easy/src/intro.typ

 == Where these fit together

-MPC, SNARKs, and FHE are just some of a huge zoo of cryptographic primitives, from the elementary (public-key cryptography) to the impossibly powerful (indistinguishability obfuscation).
+MPC, SNARKs, and FHE are just some examples in a huge zoo of cryptographic primitives, from the elementary (public-key cryptography) to the impossibly powerful (indistinguishability obfuscation).
-There are protocols for SNARKS, MPC and FHE;
+There are protocols for MPC, SNARKS, and FHE;
 they are very slow, but they can be implemented and used in practice.

 This whole field is an active area of research.